-Soil contamination refers to the increase of toxic compounds (heavy metals, pesticides, etc.) or for the provision of ecosystem services assured by the soil.
+Soil contamination refers to the increase of toxic compounds (heavy metals, pesticides, etc.) in a soil that constitute, directly or indirectly (via the food chain), a hazard for human health and/ or for the provision of ecosystem services assured by the soil.